solarwinds/appoptics-apm-go/README.md

 ### Installing

-To get tracing, you'll need a [a (free) TraceView account](http://www.appneta.com/products/traceview/).
+To get tracing, you'll need a [(free) TraceView account](http://www.appneta.com/products/traceview/).

 In the product install flow, **choose to skip the webserver and select any language.**  (You'll notice the absence of Go because we're currently in beta.)